A North American Conservation Success

 Prescribed Take Level analysis — wild passage peregrines, U.S.

-The Prescribed Take Level framework, pioneered by Brian Millsap and colleagues at USFWS Migratory Bird Program, calculates how many birds can be removed annually without causing population decline.
-Actual take by licensed falconers is a small fraction of the sustainable threshold — a gap the new EA is designed to close responsibly.
+The Prescribed Take Level framework, developed by Brian Millsap and colleagues at the USFWS Migratory Bird Program, calculates how many birds can be removed annually without causing population decline.
+Actual take by licensed falconers is a small fraction of the modeled sustainable threshold — a gap the published EA is designed to close responsibly.
+Sources: 6, 8.

 324 → 10k+